jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/writing/general/main.md

 * **GM03:** We *must not* copy and publish other people's texts without referencing their source.
-  We *must* be original in our writings.
+  Besides, we *must* show originality in our writings.

 * **GM04:** We *must* avoid unnecessary repetition of information in our texts.